14% less energy use for long term savings. Environmental pilot for future facilities.

 SSOE designed a data / voice, fire alarm, and mass notification combination system for this 167,000 SF facility.
 As part of the data communication system, a wireless study was performed to determine the best placement of wireless internet antennas.
 The wireless system was designed to comply with the IEEE 802.11 wireless standard.

 Using more than 20% recycled materials, the facility also features an energy management system to coordinate efficient lighting, heating, and air conditioning systems that reduce energy consumption and costs.
 A roofing membrane reflects 78% of sunlight minimizing energy use within the facility and water-efficient equipment reduces water consumption by 20%.
-A central cooling tower and chilled water system provide a high efficiency.
-Using 14% less energy than a traditional similar facility, AAFES has used this environmental model of how to conduct future design and construction projects.
+A central cooling tower and chilled water system provide a high efficiency means to cool the complex.
+Using 14% less energy than a traditional similar facility, AAFES has used this environmental model as a pilot example of how to conduct future design and construction projects.
 Other distinctive aspects of the project include implementation of Anti-Terrorism Force Protection (ATFP) standards relative to siting considerations, building controls, and security systems.